Post Suicide Guide

 - Once you’ve discovered a suicide, call the police or 911.

-- Tell the coroner or medical examiner to include that they were a Veteran who suffered from PTSD.
-Get it on record.
+- Tell the coroner or medical examiner that he or she was a Veteran who suffered from PTSD.

 Don’t Rush to a Funeral Home – Coroners or Medical Examiners will hold the body for up to 2 months.
 Get over the initial shock and take your time if there’s no plan that seems good.
 Once you pick a funeral home and whether to cremate or not, you’re locked into their service or pay a large transfer fee.
 Average burial even with VA support is $6,000 to $14,000.